 "From the information we received, the new 4G devices were looking to be more expensive and/or more fragile than current replacement Airwave devices," he said.

 "All in all, the project from the end users' point of view just seemed in a mess and some way off having a real product they could actually trial let alone fully deliver."

-Home Office permanent secretary Philip Rutnam told the Public Accounts Committee in November that challenges existed relating to the software design "and as our relationship with our suppliers evolved, we have come to see clearly the need for not just a nine-month delay but a new approach to schedule and cost, in which we can have lasting confidence".
+Home Office permanent secretary Philip Rutnam told Parliament's Public Accounts Committee in November that challenges existed relating to the software design "and as our relationship with our suppliers evolved, we have come to see clearly the need for not just a nine-month delay but a new approach to schedule and cost, in which we can have lasting confidence".

 Concerns have also been raised about enabling 4G on the underground.

-According to the National Audit Office, Airwave has served the emergency services effectively, and has averaged 99.9 per cent availability since April 2010.
+According to the UK's National Audit Office, Airwave has served the emergency services effectively, and has averaged 99.9 per cent availability since April 2010.